jasonjoh/dotnet-tutorial/README.md

 Our goal in this section is to make the link on our home page initiate the [OAuth2 Authorization Code Grant flow with Azure AD](https://msdn.microsoft.com/en-us/library/azure/dn645542.aspx).
 To make things easier, we'll use the [Microsoft.IdentityModel.Clients.ActiveDirectory NuGet package](http://www.nuget.org/packages/Microsoft.IdentityModel.Clients.ActiveDirectory/2.16.204221202) to handle our OAuth requests.

 To obtain our client ID and secret, we'll use the Microsoft Office 365 API Tools.
-If you don't already have these installed, go ahead and install them by going to https://visualstudiogallery.msdn.microsoft.com/a15b85e6-69a7-4fdf-adda-a38066bb5155 and clicking **Get Now**.
+If you don't already have these installed, go ahead and install them by going to http://aka.ms/OfficeDevToolsForVS2013.

 ### Add a connected service ###
 On the **Project** menu, choose **Add Connected Service**.
 This should open the following dialog.